AzAdminEVM/Power-BI-PL-300-Study-Guide/README.md

 **NOTICE: Just following the Microsoft Learn path is not enough.
 There is too much material to memorize in one go-through.
 You *will* have to practice, and you will be returning to sections.**

 # Additional Notes
+Unfortunately, Microsoft's Learn path and its outline are not a 1:1.
+This can manifest in two ways.

+In the first, a sub-section in the outline may not have its own explicit page in the MS Learn path and may exist across several pages of content.
+E.g. `identify and connect to a data source` does not exist as a specific page in the MS Learn section for `Prepare the Data`, but rather as several pages tied to various data sources.

-Unfortunately, Microsoft's Learn path and its outline are not a 1:1, which means that content for certain sub-sections may not be found within the page linked to by the header.
-We have done our best to fill these gaps, though several surely remain.
+In the second, content for certain sub-sections may not be found within the MS Learn content linked to by header (one doesn't have an MS Learn section at all).
+Where this is the case, informative content has been provided to the best of our ability.
+Several gaps surely remain, however.
 Please feel free to contribute to fill these in.

 # The Skills Measured Checklist